- 1 package (14 ounces) caramels

 - 1-1/2 cups chopped pecans

 - 1-1/2 teaspoons shortening

-- Meanwhile, in a microwave, melt chocolate chips and shortening; stir until smooth.
-Dip candy into chocolate, coating all sides; allow excess to drip off.
-Place on prepared pans.
+- Meanwhile, in another heavy saucepan, melt chocolate chips and shortening over low heat; stir until smooth.
+Dip candy into chocolate, coating all sides; place on prepared pans.
 Refrigerate until set.
-Store in an airtight container.
-Yield: about 2 pounds.
+Yield: About 2 pounds.

 "Tasty and easy.
 Sometimes I leave out the pecans for my nut-haters or switch up the kind of chocolate or even use milk chocolate almond bark, always delish.
 My one tip is to make them really small, smaller than you think, straight from the pot.
 They get a lot bigger after you add the chocolate, and the big ones really give your jaw a workout."